benjamin-manning/website_benjaminmanning.io/content/project/causal_mag/index.md

 ---
 title: Effect Size Magnification.
 No Variable is as Important as the One You’re Thinking About—While You’re Thinking About It
 Summary: With Linnea Gandhi and Angela Duckworth.
-Accepted Proposal at Current Directions in Psychological Science.
+Revise and Resubmit at Current Directions in Psychological Science.
 # summary:  Includes data cleaning, data visualization, regression, ANOVA, factor analysis, mediation, moderation, and group testing.

 tags: